jlempen/Surface-Book-3-OpenCore/README.md

 - [ ] Sleep (hibernatemode 3) - the device only turns off the display without sleeping
 - [ ] The battery in the keyboard deck does not appear in the power settings
 - [ ] The keyboard and the trackpad are unresponsive after the clipboard (tablet part) is reattached to the keyboard deck
+- [ ] On macOS 15 Sequoia, the NVIDIA dGPU will not power down, which results in much higher temperatures and decreased battery life
 </details>

 <details>